austenapigo/lotus/README.md

 # You can read more about each lotus function with the help function
 help("structural.specificity")

-# `lotus` has two example data sets provided
+# `lotus` has two example data sets provided (should be pre-loaded upon installation)
-data(quad.rarefied) # a community data frame of endophytes and plants data(utree) # an ultrametric phylogenetic tree of plant species in newick format
+dim(quad.rarefied) # a community data frame of 80 plant samples and 1117 endophyte amplicon sequence variants plot(utree, cex = 05) # an ultrametric phylogenetic tree of plant species in newick format

 # Calculate uncorrected host specificity (not relavitized to a null model)
 hs.object <- structural.specificity(quad.rarefied, abundance.weighted = TRUE, trim = TRUE)